SLU-biochar/biochar-systems-dev/content/en/stability/_index.md

 * _Dataset and code_.
 December 2023.
 [GitHub Repository](https://github.com/SLU-biochar/biocharStability) for the biochar decay dataset and python code for reproducing analyses. https://github.com/SLU-biochar/biocharStability

 * _Background report_.
 December 2023.
 Guidelines for estimation of biochar durability.
-See: [biochar.systems/stability/guidelines]({{< ref "/guidelines.md" >}})
+See: [biochar.systems/stability/guidelines]({{< ref "stability/guidelines.md" >}})

 * _Public statement_.
 June 2023.
 At the Biochar Summit in Helsinborg, we published a short non-technical statement synthesizing current knowledge on durability, resulting from 2 months of discussions between researchers in the field.
 Access it here: [biochar.systems/durability-statement]({{< ref "durability-statement/_index.md" >}})

 * _Conferences & Seminars_.
-Project team has contributed to a series a scientific conferences, seminars and workshops on the topic of biochar persistence, such as: EU CRCF Workshops & Meetings 2024, Biochar Summit 2023, EGU 2023, EGU 2022, Negative Emission Conference 2022.
+Project team has contributed to a series a scientific conferences, seminars and workshops on the topic of biochar persistence, such as: EU CRCF Workshops & Meetings 2024, Biochar Summit 2023/2025, EGU 2023, EGU 2022, Negative Emission Conference 2022, 2nd Swedish Conference on Sewage Sludge biochar 2024.

 ### Activities on-going and planned
 Several activities on-going and new ones are planned in 2025:
 * Laboratory incubations with non-labelled Swedish biochars started in February 2022 have been concluded.
 Analysis of data is on-going.
 * Laboratory incubations with novel labelled biochar started in September 2023 is on-going.
 Characterisation and other analyses are on-going.
+* Field trials have been established at Ultuna, Uppsala in 2023.
+Data collection is ongoing.
 * Update of recommendations and review of new research findings is planned for 2025.

 <br />